RealAlexandreAI/sticky-hand/README.md

 - [ ] Headless browser for complex scenario
 - [ ] Search API from Search2ai、Apify、Crawlbase or ArchiveBox
 - [ ] Proxy & fingerprints
-- [ ] Token Usage from tiktoken-go offline
 - [x] Support CO-STAR
 - [ ] Refer to more mature web crawlers, such as Playwright, crawl4ai, jsondr